Zvapo/CosmosNote/backend/quartz/content/Criteria for Planet Habitability.md

 ### Follow-Up Questions:
 1. What are some examples of exoplanets that are considered potentially habitable?
 2. How do scientists determine the habitable zone for different types of stars?
 3. What role does the presence of an atmosphere play in the potential for life on a planet?

+Additionally, the size of a planet, including the smallest known exoplanet [[Smallest Known Exoplanet]], plays a significant role in its habitability.